Richard Porson

 Richard Porson (25 December 1759 – 25 September 1808) was an English classical scholar.
 He was the discoverer of Porson's Law.
-The Greek typeface Porson was based on his handwriting.

 Early life

 Richard Porson was born at East Ruston, near North Walsham, Norfolk, the eldest son of Huggin Porson, parish clerk.
 His mother was the daughter of a shoemaker from the neighbouring village of Bacton.
 He was sent first to the Bacton village school, kept by John Woodrow, and then to that of Happisburgh, kept by Mr Summers, where his extraordinary powers of memory and aptitude for arithmetic were discovered.
 His literary skill was partly due to the efforts of Summers, who long afterwards stated that in fifty years of scholastic life he had never come across boys so clever as Porson and his two brothers.
 He was well grounded in Latin by Summers, remaining with him for three years.
 His father also took pains with his education, making him repeat at night the lessons he had learnt in the day.
 He would frequently repeat perfectly a lesson he had learnt one or two years before and never seen in the interval.
-For books he had only what his father's cottage supplied – a book or two of arithmetic, James Greenwood's An Essay towards a practical English Grammar, Jewell's Apology, an odd volume of the Chambers' Cyclopaedia picked up from a wrecked coaster, and eight or ten volumes of the Universal Magazine.
+For books he had only what his father's cottage supplied – a book or two of arithmetic, James Greenwood's An Essay towards a practical English Grammar, John Jewel's Apology of the Church of England, an odd volume of the Chambers' Cyclopaedia picked up from a wrecked coaster, and eight or ten volumes of The Universal Magazine of Knowledge and Pleasure.